braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/integration/standard_integration.md

 {% endsubtab %}
 {% endsubtabs %}

 Replace `FIREBASE_SENDER_ID` with the value you copied from your Firebase project settings.
-Your `BrazeConfig` file should look similar to the following:
+Your `BrazeConfig` should look similar to the following:

 {% subtabs global %}
 {% subtab JAVA %}